carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 - Learn what are samples, features, and class labels in a biological example
 - Understand training, validation, and test sets
 keypoints:
-- Choosing how to represent a dataset in a machine learning task have have a large impact on performance
+- Choosing how to represent a dataset in a machine learning task can have a large impact on performance
 - The machine learning workflow is split into data preprocessing and selection, training and model selection, and evaluation stages
-- Splitting a dataset into training, testing, and validation sets is key to being able to properly evaluate a machine learning method
+- Splitting a dataset into training, validation, and testing sets is key to being able to properly evaluate a machine learning method
 ---

 ### Why classify T-cells